New iPad 8th-gen and iPad Air announced: A14 chip, new design, more features

 The iPad Air has the same slim-bezel design as the iPad Pro, but in a range of funky colours.
 The display is a 10.9-inch screen, just about matching the 11-inch iPad Pro.
 It has the wide P3 colour gamut, and True Tone, but not ProMotion 120Hz support.

-The iPad Air will now support the 2nd-gen Apple Pencil, which can magnetically connect to the frame, and charge wirelessly when you're not using it.
-It also includes USB-C connectivity, instead of Apple's Lightning connector.
+The new iPad Air also supports the 2nd-gen Apple Pencil, which can magnetically connect to the frame, and charge wirelessly when you're not using it.
+It also includes USB-C connectivity, instead of Apple's Lightning connector, so it's more flexible for accessories.

-The cameras have been upgraded with higher-quality capture and stabilised 4K video, while the stereo speakers have also been boosted.
+The cameras have been upgraded with higher-quality capture and stabilised 4K video on the rear 12MP cameras.
+The forward camera is 7MP.

+The new iPad Air doesn't have the same advanced four-speaker sound system as the iPad Pro, but it does have improved stereo speakers in landscape.

 It comes in blue, green, gold, silver and black finished.